 During August, we traveled some, so my total rowing output was 175,980 meters.
 Not bad at all, and, like before, the main benefit was that the strength I was gaining had really reduced my knee pain a lot.

 How I manage to stay motivated to row 10K every day is by rowing with the Tour de France.
-I row every mile with them on every stage.
+I started out with the 2024 Tour, rowing every mile with them on every stage.
 It’s so great having access to the Tour, those athletes are fantastic and I am really a huge Tadej Pogacar fan.
 Massive respect.
-I will say that since I row an hour or so each day, I have watched TDF for about 130 hours, which means I am getting to be a massive fan of pro cycling, getting to know the athletes and the teams, and having my own reaction to the US commentators who I barely tolerate.
-If it were up to me, I would watch the International feed.
-But I don’t make that decision it turns out.
+I will say that since I row an hour or so each day, I have watched TDF for about 130 hours, which means I am getting to be a massive fan of pro cycling, getting to know the athletes the teams, and the strategies makes the viewing awesome.
+I have always been a Tour fan, even making time go to a start and finish in Carcassonne in France in 2018.
+Here I am at the walled city.
+I loved the celebratory experience of the Tour going through various towns like this.

 October was a massive month.
 I was very disciplined and managed to row 256,597 meters.
-Sadly I picked up an achilles injury when I turned my ankle out walking the dog.
+Sadly I picked up a severe achilles injury when I turned my ankle out walking the dog.
 Funny thing is that I used to tell my kids not to “get their foot stuck in a hole” when they were little kids on their way to school.
 What goes around!

 Because of the achilles injury I had to tape every day and ice it too, which made sprinting hard on the Erg.
 Even so, by the end of October my scale data showed I had reduced my visceral fat by 40%, I was under 200# and had to switch to my sweat pants since none of my jeans stay up even on the last notch that I added to my belt.
 My body fat generally fell to under 30% for the first time in forever too!